Search for celebrities on Ancestry.com!Margaret Rusteen

 Services will be held on Wednesday, September 1, at 5 p.m. in Valley Presbyterian Church, 945 Portola Road, Portola Valley.

-Mrs. Bell, described by her son as a "part-time school psychologist and a full-time mom," married architect James Knox Bell in 1963.
+Mrs. Bell, described by her son as a "part-time school psychologist and a full-time mom," marriage architect James Knox Bell in 1963.
 They met during a graduate psychology course at Stanford University, where she received a bachelor's degree in psychology and a master's degree in education.

 She was elected student body vice president at Stanford, and in 2003 enjoyed her 50th class reunion on campus, said her family.